 Can we garnish a bank account and the employment at the same time?

-Yes, you can request two writs of garnishment, one on a bank and one on an employer.
-We would recommend first garnishing the bank.
-Then after you receive a response and funds from the bank we can then garnish the employer for the balance and all fees.
-If you garnish the employer first the subject may get a clue and empty any money sitting in a bank account, because they think you may do that next.
-So it’s best to do the bank first then do the employment.
+Yes, you can request multiple writs of garnishment, and we can do a bank and an employer at the same time.
+We would recommend first garnishing the bank, then after you receive a response and funds from the bank we can then garnish the employer for the balance plus all fees.
+If you garnish the employer first the subject may empty their bank accounts, because they think you may garnish those, so we believe it’s best to do the bank first.

 Will the debtor know I have garnished his or her bank accounts or employer?

 Yes, notices are required to be sent out after service.
-We will take care of that a few days after the writ of garnishment has been served by a professional insured process server as required by Oregon law.
+We will send notice few days after the writ of garnishment has been served by a professional insured process server, as required by Oregon law.

 How do I figure out the interest rate?